 Cross-Border Tax Concerns: Canada-U.S.

-By the Norton Rose Tax Team
+By Norton Rose Fulbright

 The Canada-United States Income Tax Convention (1980) (the "Treaty") underwent important changes with the entry into force of the Fifth Protocol (the "Protocol") in December of 2008.
 The wide-ranging changes affect many aspects of cross border transactions and commerce, as several of the formerly held conventional wisdoms no longer apply.
 Some of the main changes applicable to cross-border transactions introduced by the Protocol are described below.